Elekester/Starlit-Village/Guides/Catching Up.md

-# Nel's Guide to Catchin Up
+# Nel's Guide to Catching Up in PSO2: NGS

 ## To-Do